Jarvan History, Family Crest & Coats of Arms

 Early History of the Jarvan family

-Another 269 words (19 lines of text) covering the years 1000, 1527 and 1595 are included under the topic Early Jarvan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jarvan research.
+Another 135 words (10 lines of text) covering the years 1000, 1527, 1595, 1558 and 1560 are included under the topic Early Jarvan History in all our PDF Extended History products and printed products wherever possible.

 Jarvan Spelling Variations